Read an Interview with story creator Corine Phipps.

 We want to create a safe space for people to acknowledge and talk about issues, inspire each other to rise up and effect change.

 We want to support the building of community through the sharing of common experience, but also celebrating what makes each of us unique.
-We want being Caribbean, children or grandchildren of immigrants to be a point of pride.
+We want being the children or grandchildren of immigrants to be a point of pride.

 We hope that you will join us in our efforts, be it by sharing you or your family’s story, contributing to our projects, becoming an ally, joining our team of volunteers, or helping spread the word.